 The importance of the Illinois Route 3 corridor as a key non-interstate Freight Connector is described in the Freightway's Non-Interstate Truck Corridor Study (2020).
 This corridor is also part of America's Agriculture Coast or "Ag Coast" that supports a 15-mile section of the Mississippi River with the highest level of barge handling capacity anywhere along the river.
-The St. Louis region's port system was ranked as the most efficient inland port district in terms of tons moved per river mile during 2015, the most recent year for which data is available.
+The St. Louis region's port system was ranked as the most efficient inland port district in terms of tons moved per river mile during 2019, the most recent year for which data is available.
 The St. Louis region's port system plays a critical role in the nation's global supply chain.
-Project Description (A) Illinois Route 3 Relocation: This project includes new construction of a 2.1-mile corridor of Illinois Route 3 from River Park Drive in East St. Louis, Illinois south to Monsanto Avenue in Sauget, Illinois.
+Project Description (A) Illinois Route 3 Relocation: This project includes new construction of a 2.1-mile corridor of Illinois Route 3 from River Park Drive in East St. Louis, Illinois, south to Monsanto Avenue in Sauget, Illinois.
 The majority of the north section between River Park Drive and Trendley Avenue would be on structure due to existing railroads.
 The south section between Trendley Avenue and Monsanto Avenue requires grade separation structures over railroads.
 The proposed additional lanes and grade-separated structures will decrease congestion, improve safety, address clearance issues, and better accommodate truck and freight movements.
-Estimated cost is approximately \$115 million for the two-lane roadway.
-Construction is fully funded in the Illinois 2020-2025 Multi-Year Plan.
+Estimated cost is approximately \$120 million for the two-lane roadway.
+Approximately \$7.7 million has been programmed for design (TIP 6988A-21).
+Construction is fully funded in IDOT's FY2021-2026 proposed Highway Improvement Program.
 Project Description (B) Illinois Route 3 Railroad Grade Separation Bridge: This project includes a structure that carries Illinois Route 3 traffic over the Alton & Southern Railroad.
 Without this improvement, this location will continue to experience significant delays of 20 to 30 minutes for each unit car train, resulting in hours of through-traffic delays each day.
+Based on Illinois Route 3 traffic volumes, this equates to more than 55,000 hours of through-traffic delays each year.
+Calculating the cost of delay, this grade separation project would also provide a cost savings of \$1.5M per year for the passenger and commercial vehicle drives traveling along this section of Illinois Route 3.
 In addition, it is also anticipated that nearby rail barge offload facilities will increase the number of units in the immediate future.
 The project has multiple benefits to the region in terms of improving access to the growing business community and encouraging future business development.
 The project will require coordination with the Terminal Railroad Association of St. Louis (TRRA) and the Alton and Southern Railroad.
-IDOT has programmed approximately \$6.4 million in the 2020-2025 Multi-Year Plan to complete a Phase 1 and Phase 2 engineering study.
-Total engineering and construction cost estimates will be determined by the engineering study.
-"When I think of the St. Louis region, and I think of logistical advantage, I can come up with very few areas that can offer the same width and depth of modal systems as the Illinois Route 3 corridor." - Rick Orytl, Vice President, Metro East Industries

-ST LOUIS REGIONAL FREIGHTWAY

-I-255 / Davis Street Ferry Road Interchange (IL)

-Advanced to Construction
+Approximately \$6.5 million has been programmed for design (TIP 6988B-21).
+Estimated project cost is \$100 million and is unfunded.
+"When I think of the St. Louis region, and I think of logistical advantage, I can come up with very few areas that can offer the same width and depth of modal systems as the Illinois Route 3 corridor." - Rick Orytl, Vice President, Metro East Industries "The Route 3 Corridor has a long history of industrial businesses operating along its path.
+I've always seen it as a diamond in the rough.
+As I look at the landscape today, I see the majority of these legacy properties have either been demolished, repurposed or redeveloped, and the region is really starting to sparkle." - Steve Zuber, SIOR, CCIM, Principal, Barber Murphy ST LOUIS REGIONAL FREIGHTWAY I-255/Davis Street Ferry Road Interchange (IL) Advanced to Construction